 - Look for “canned” responses: If you’re talking to someone and their messages look “canned,” shut down all communication.
 Canned responses are key signs of online dating scams.

 If further assistance is needed regarding protection of your personal detail online then use this Igniyte guide.

 Advice on revenge porn

-Sometimes, you can maintain your privacy when using online dating portals, yet still become a victim of a revenge porn attack or be targeted some other way.
+Sometimes, you can maintain your privacy when using online dating portals, yet still be a victim of a revenge porn attack or a target some other way.
 If this happens to you, use the following tips to resolve the issue and bolster your privacy online:

-- Get the content removed: The sooner you get the content taken down, the less damage it will do.
+- Get the content removed: The sooner you get the content taken down, the less damage it causes.
 Send a request to the website hosting the material asking them to take it down.
-It’s advisable to do this with a specialist online privacy solicitor, so they can cite the necessary law to ensure the website complies.
+It’s advisable to do this with a specialist online privacy solicitor.
+They can cite the necessary law to ensure the website complies.

 - Contact Google: You also need to ensure links to the material are removed from Google searches for your name.
 According to Google’s removal policies if you ask for the material to be removed, your request may be obliged.

 - Take out an injunction: It may be advisable to take out an injunction against the person who posted content concerning you online without your consent to ensure they stop doing so.
-Hire a solicitor to take out the injunction, so you can ensure it’s drafted effectively.
+Hire a solicitor for the injunction, meaning you are ensuring someone is handling it effectively.